 Rating:

-Deli Fresh Slice and Serve dog food rolls gets the Advisor’s highest rating of five stars.
+Deli Fresh Slice and Serve dog food rolls gets the Advisor’s highest rating of 5 stars.

-The Deli Fresh Slice and Serve product line includes three moist dog foods… two designed to meet AAFCO nutrient profiles for all life stages and one for growth (Puppy).
+The Deli Fresh Slice and Serve product line includes two moist dog foods, each claimed to meet AAFCO nutrient profiles for all life stages.

 Deli Fresh Adult Chicken, Vegetables and Rice Formula was selected to represent the others in the line for this review.